-- Sharing Jail Space and Resources Between Counties.
-The Leadership Team can work together with Young County to research, fund, and implement its jail-share priority.
-This will require coordination with appropriate regulatory bodies and will likely require intragovernmental funding agreements. - Mobile Crisis Teams.
-The Leadership Team is best situated to bring diverse agencies together to implement mobile crisis teams.
-It can assist in the creation of processes and procedures, and it can work across agencies to ensure proper funding and training. - Utilize National Resources.
+- Diversion Process Education.
+The Leadership Team can work together to clarify the jail diversion process, create illustrative handouts, and educate prosecutors and defense attorneys on the process.
+The training can be adapted for other stakeholders and the general public. - Diversion Center.
+The workshop group identified a need to establish a triage or diversion center as a community priority.
+The Leadership Team can create a committee to focus on this project. - Utilize National Resources.
 NCSC's National Judicial Task Force to Examine State Courts' Response to Mental Illness develops tools, resources, best practices, and policy recommendations for the state courts.
 The Leadership Team has several resources that can be implemented locally, including the recently released set of Juvenile Justice Mental Health Diversion Guidelines and Principles created to assist courts and service providers in addressing the growing mental health crisis. - Grant Writing.
 The Leadership Team can invest in training selected individuals to learn effective grant writing skills.
 See grant writing resources in the appendices for information on grant writing educational opportunities. - Review Cross-Systems Processes.
 Challenges often arise in cross-systems processes.
 The Leadership Team can review these processes and make recommendations for improvements to streamline and maximize efficiency within these procedures.